jpgoldberg/toy-crypto-math/docs/source/why/index.rst

 One :py:class:`int` to Rule Them All
 -------------------------------------

-Nearly everyone I know with a math background complains about two things when they first learn a (typical) programmming language.
+Nearly everyone I know with a math background complains about two things when they first learn a (typical) programming language.
-The first is that ``=`` is an assignment instead of just a statement of eqaulity.
+The first is that ``=`` is an assignment instead of just a statement of equality.
 The second is when they discover that something of type ``int`` is strictly limited in size and is not actually an Integer.
-Python solves this latter problem, and more importanlty makes it easy to present code that deals with larger integers.
+Python solves this latter problem, and more importantly makes it easy to present code that deals with larger integers.

 I had previously attempted to use Golang to illustrate algorithms,